Jump to

 Return to top

-The coiled strand particles now have something that the linear strand particles do not have, the coiled strand particles have two forms, a left-handed form and a right-handed form
+The coiled strand particles have something that the linear strand particles do not have, the coiled strand particles have two forms, a left-handed form and a right-handed form

 And also, the coiled strand particles move forwards at a slower constant speed than the straight line constant speed of the linear strand particles themselves

-And now there is something that the helix shaped particles can do, they can bend around and join their heads to their tails and form torus shaped particles
+And there is something that the helix shaped particles can do, they can bend around and join their heads to their tails and form torus shaped particles

 There is also the possibility of double torus shaped particles, where a left-handed helix shaped particle passes head-on through a right-handed helix shaped particle (or vice versa) while forming a torus shaped particle, making a torus shaped particle that has one torus inside the other

-The following animation shows a simple sequence of the elementary strand particle, tagged one behind the other, building the simple equivalents of the neutrino, positron, electron and 'neutral' particle - the Particles button steps through the process
+The following animation shows a simple sequence of the elementary strand shaped particle, tagged one behind the other, building a simple neutrino, positron, electron and 'neutral' particle; the

-(any of the buttons can be used in pause mode)
+button steps through the process, the button start / stops the animation (any of the buttons can be used in pause mode)

-Building The Base Particles
+Building The Four Base Particles

 Return to top